fatimaqais/clicks/TESTING.md

 |:-------:|:--------|
 | &check; | Users can view the Popular Profiles component
 | &check; | Clicking on a popular profile avatar, users are redirected to the selected profile page
-| &cross; | Users can view the number of events the profile owner has posted
+| &check; | Users can view the number of events the profile owner has posted
-| &cross; | Users can view the number of posts the profile owner has posted
+| &check; | Users can view the number of posts the profile owner has posted
-| &cross; | Users can view the number of followers the selected profile has
+| &check; | Users can view the number of followers the selected profile has
-| &cross; | Users can view the number of other profiles the selected profile is following
+| &check; | Users can view the number of other profiles the selected profile is following
-| &check; | Clicking on the event/post image, users are redirected to the selected event detail page

 | Status | **Navigation - User Logged In**
 |:-------:|:--------|